Cawlagher History, Family Crest & Coats of Arms

 Early History of the Cawlagher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early Cawlagher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cawlagher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early Cawlagher History in all our PDF Extended History products and printed products wherever possible.

 Cawlagher Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Cawlagher revealed many variations, including Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.

 Early Notables of the Cawlagher family (pre 1700)